Zimle/datascience-notebooks/README.md

 # datascience-notebooks
 These are some notebooks I made learning some Data Science / Machine Learning.
-If not mentioned, the datasets in the notebooks are taken from the kaggle website
+If not mentioned, the datasets in the notebooks are taken from the kaggle website.
+Here are some comments on them:
+- failing_mnist is a first attempt to use standard sklearn classifiers on the MNIST data set.
+I tried some various techniques and made a lot of mistakes.
+In the end, some quick classifiers worked worse on the augmented data set.
+Later on , I found the mistake (transforming pictures made the pixels have values between 0 and 1, and not 0 and 255 as the initial data; fixed it but gave not a great boost)
+- PrudInsurance uses the Prudential Insurance Data Set to predict the risk class of a customer.
+I wanted to use neural networks, even though they seem not best fit for the tasked and played a little bit with it.
+Main problem is that the results vary a lot with each run, which makes twisting up to now useless.